TAP to GET THE APP!

 Don’t overthink it!
 You really don’t have to – birth support can be simple and deeply effective.
 In fact, the simpler, the better.

 In theory we should know how to labor and birth intuitively, right?
-Like, haven’t folks been doing this for a few years already?
-Yes, BUT… but but BUT that assumes we have a blueprint for “How To Labor And Give Birth” based on seeing people give birth IRL before we do it ourselves.
+Like, haven’t folks been doing this for ... a while?
+Yes, BUT that assumes we have a mental blueprint for childbirth based on seeing people give birth IRL before we do it ourselves.

-Reality is that most of us haven’t seen someone in labor before our first personal experience going through it or supporting someone we love through it.
+Reality is, most of us haven’t seen someone in labor before our first personal experience going through it or supporting someone we love through it.
 And, damn, THAT’S some wild sh*t.

 So, where are we getting our visions of childbirth?
 We’ve got movies depicting screaming moms and fainting husbands, and we’ve got what I like to call “Fishing Stories”, personal tales of wild labors that get longer, gorier and more dramatic with every telling.
 We can’t help it!
 It is truly the greatest human drama on the planet, and WE ALL CAME FROM IT.
 It’s like the bottomless well of good bar stories.